Frequency-Sovereignty-System/pfip-protocol-layer/README.md

 Materials labeled v1.1 are preserved for historical reference only.
 They do not define current interface behavior, permissions, or interpretation.

+This repository defines the only active interfaces and interpretive boundaries of the system.

 ---